 An important part of the study abroad experience is to learn how to be independent, and students on Spanish Studies Abroad programs are expected to make good decisions to promote their own safety.
 At orientation, Resident Directors and staff review important safety tips with students to help guide students to make smart decisions while exploring their host city.

 The Resident Director and support staff of each program monitors all aspects of students’ well-being throughout their stay abroad.
 All participants are made fully aware of the services Spanish Studies Abroad provides so that they know what to do in the event of a problem.
-Spanish Studies is also in regular communication with Spanish and Argentine civil authorities and with U.S. Embassy officials abroad.
-In the unlikely event of a severe emergency in the host country, appropriate steps will be taken to arranged the safe return home of all Spanish Studies Abroad students.
+Spanish Studies is also in regular communication with Spanish, Argentine, and Cuban civil authorities and with U.S. Embassy officials abroad.
+In the unlikely event of a severe emergency in the host city, appropriate steps will be taken to arranged the safe return home of all Spanish Studies Abroad students.

 Although everyone's experience studying abroad is different, most students find that they face many challenges and rewards from studying abroad.
 Immersion into another culture requires students to step away from their comfort zones.
 Thus, there will most likely be days when your student will be "so happy to be living abroad" and other days when they will be unhappy or frustrated with the experience.
 This a normal reaction to culture shock and it often passes as students become accustomed to living in a new place.
 If you are concerned about your student, encourage them to talk to a Spanish Studies Abroad staff member or Resident Director.
 They have been trained to help students to get through this process.

 Check out the Handbook for your student's program and review the Resources sections in the left menu for cultural and practical information.
 (Handbooks are available by mail upon request.)
 Also, encourage your student to read their student handbook and do research on their host country before leaving.
 Learning about cultural norms before departure can help to ease the transition to a new place.